Development Workflow

 • Reload when you make changes

-Manual Documentation Build
+Clean Documentation Build

 Documentation Structure

-Documentation sources are in docs/:
+Documentation sources are in docs/.

 Testing Workflow